Legendary Soviet Podstakannik

 The most prestigious were nickel and silver holders, and they were expensive.
 More accessible were podstakanniks from aluminum and stainless steel products.
 In the 70-ies of XX century, there were cup holders, made of an alloy of “copper-nickel – zinc” with deep silvering.
 The most significant contribution to the production of nickel silver glass holders were produced in Kolchugino.

-It is interesting that in the Soviet times attitude to the glass holders was really serious.
+Interestingly, in the Soviet times attitude to the glass holders was really serious.
 In honor of the 1980 Moscow Olympic Games were made 10 thousand glass holders of expensive material with the logo of Olympiad and Olympic bear.
 The image of the Bolshoi Theater also enjoyed great success.